sassoftware/esp-kubernetes/README.md

 ### Persistent Volume

-**Important**: To deploy the Docker images that you have downloaded, you must have a running Kubernetes cluster and two persistent volumes (PVs) available for use.
+**Important**: To deploy the Docker images that you download, you must have a running Kubernetes cluster and two persistent volumes (PVs) available for use.
 Work with your Kubernetes administrator to obtain access to a cluster with the required PVs.
 By default, the persistent volume claims (PVCs) use the Kubernetes storage class "nfs-client" and are dynamically provisioned.
 You can change these settings appropriately for your specific installation.

  * The first PV is a backing store for the PostgreSQL database, which requires Write access to the persistent volume.
 Because the PostgreSQL pod is the only pod that writes to this PV, assign it the access mode **ReadWriteOnce**.
 A typical deployment with no stored projects or metadata uses about 68MB of storage.
 For a smaller deployment, 20GB of storage for the PV should be adequate.